 In June, the International Labour Organisation (ILO) will be discussing whether it will bring in a legally binding international treaty on ending violence against women and men in the world of work.

 Governments would be required to incorporate the treaty into national law, and employers would have to follow it.
 Governments would also be expected to commit to reviewing and reporting their progress.

 Throughout the campaign, unions have called for the treaty to specifically focus on violence against women, recognising that violence and harassment at work overwhelmingly affect women, due to discrimination, unequal power relations and non-standard working conditions.

 And the UK Government agrees with us.
 They’ve written to the ILO asking for the same robust protections that the TUC has called for.

 So in the next few months, trade unionists urgently need to lobby employers to support this process.
 Our sisters and brothers at the International Trade Union Confederation are leading this campaign and have a campaign toolkit for unions.

-What better way to celebrate International Women’s Day than committing to end violence and harassment in work, in Britain and across the world?
+So let's make this the year we commit to end violence and harassment in work, in Britain and across the world.